raspberrypilearning/lego-robot-car/en/step_4.md

 --- task ---

 Run your program and experiment with pressing on the blue dot on your Android device, and moving your finger around to different positions.
+The motors should spin in different directions, and stop when you lift your finger off the blue dot.

 --- /task ---

+--- save ---